markcablayan/delayed_job_opsworks/README.md

 - [Delayed Job](#Delayed-Job)
 - [Host Entries](#Host-Entries)

+**IMPORTANT: Changes to these files will NOT take effect within opsworks until the cache has been cleared.
+To refresh the cache, go to Opsworks > Stacks > Deployments and hit "Run Command".
+From the command dropdown, select "Update Custom Cookbooks".
+Then run it with "Update Dependencies".**

 ## Delayed Job

 These recipes set up an [AWS OpsWorks](http://aws.amazon.com/opsworks/) instance to run [delayed_job](https://github.com/collectiveidea/delayed_job) workers for a Rails application.